designgears/Manjaro-SteamOS/Instructions for install.md

 # https://manjaro.org/download/

-Once installed Download the install scripts and install.
-Remember to make each script executable with
+Once installed Download install_first script goto your Downloads and open terninal and type
-# chmod +x
+# chmod +x ./install_first.sh
-or right click the file and chose run as executable in permissions
+or right click the file and chose run as executable in permissions Then in treminal type

-# run all scripts sudo ./(filename.sh)
+# sudo ./sudo ./install_first.sh

+When the time comes do the same for Install_2nd file.

-Find Steam in your apps and log in.
+Find Steam in your apps list and log in.

 Open system settings then go to  startup and shutdown, at the bottom center left of the window click behaviour.
 Then and make sure log in again after logging off is checked.